makepad/makepad_book/src/example_apps.md

-# Makepad Sample Apps
+# Makepad Example Apps

-As part of the project, Makepad includes several "sample" applications built using the Makepad Framework.
+As part of the project, Makepad includes several "example" applications built using the Makepad Framework.
 These apps are located in the `/examples` directory under the main Makepad project root.

-### makepad-example-simple
+## makepad-example-simple

 Very simple example app showing usages of buttons, label text, and dynamic updating of text label via button press action.